Interviews, People+Stories

 How did you spend the summer?

-Gia: Summer is always hot in the south, and in my studio too, but I still haven’t stopped working.
+Gia: Summer is always hot in the south and in my studio too, but I haven’t stopped working.

 Do you engage a lot with your students?
-What do you think about them?
-Are any of them especially talented?
+Are any especially talented?

-Gia: Yes, I teach master’s degree courses.
-This is the highest educational level in arts and I’m always happy to engage with them.
-As for talented ones, I think life will show that.
+Gia: Yes, I teach master’s courses, the highest level of arts education, and I enjoy working with them.
+As for talent, life will show that.

-Gia: My creative periods, just as that of any other painter’s, can be divided into different parts.
-They differ through goals and experimentations, and even in sizes too.
-My goal has never been to describe reality directly.
-It may leave some trace, but I never tried to represent it directly.
+Gia: Like any painter, my creative periods can be divided into parts, differing in goals, experiments, and even scale.
+I’ve never aimed to describe reality directly.
+It may leave traces, but I never tried to represent it literally.

 Who influenced your life and work?

-Gia: My father, who also was a painter.
-From teachers: V. Sherpilov, K. Maxaradze, and so on.
-They were on high ranks at the painter’s academy, but outside it, I would say Jak Ikhamilian too.
+Gia: My father, who was also a painter.
+Among teachers: V. Sherpilov, K. Maxaradze, and Jak Ikhamilian.
+They were highly regarded at the academy and beyond.

 What is your main source of inspiration?